Nam-Duong427/CTF/reverse engineering/WinAntiDbg0x100/solution.md

   return 0;
 }
 ```
-According the code, to get the flag, we have to go through the condition If
+According the code, to get the flag, we have to go through the condition If.
 ```C
       if (BVar3 == 0) {
         FUN_00401440(0xb);